 Close to this location is also a market, where I finally found the treat I was looking for.
 It was in the shape of a fish (random I know!).

 I had finally got my hands on a Taiyaki snack, and it was time for me to have a taste.
 What’s inside you ask?
 Simple!
 A red bean paste, which is surprisingly sweet and rather interesting.
 I’m not exactly sure the origin of the chosen fish design, but just like all other Japanese treats, you don't ask questions: just enjoy it for what it is.

 To me, Nagoya was a mini version of Tokyo.
-If you’re looking for a place with less people, less tourism, cheaper prices for food, and all types of shopping – add Nagoya to your list.
+If you’re looking for a place with less people, cheaper food, and heaps of shopping – go to Nagoya.